sagemathinc/cocalc-doc/source/jupyter.rst

 .. index:: Jupyter Notebooks; table of contents

-* **table of contents**: Table of contents indentation level is the same as markdown heading level, i.e. "#" for top level, "##" for second level, etc. Click the "Contents" button in the "Notebook" menu at the top of a notebook, or select "File --> Table of Contents", or split the frame and change one of the resulting frames to "Table of Contents".
+* **table of contents**: Table of contents level (indicated by font size) is the same as markdown heading level, i.e. "#" for top level, "##" for second level, etc. Click the "Contents" button in the "Notebook" menu at the top of a notebook, or select "File --> Table of Contents", or split the frame and change one of the resulting frames to "Table of Contents".
 Each entry in the table of contents is a clickable link that takes you to the corresponding cell in the notebook.

 .. figure:: img/jupyter/jup-toc2.png
      :width: 80%